arbCoding/PsSp/README.md

 I test this on M1 MacOS (Ventura 13.3.1 (a)), as well as on x86_64 Linux (Specifically Ubuntu 22.04).

 You'll need to install FFTW3 and GLFW yourself.
+I believe GLFW comes with OpenGL.

+**Note** I do not, currently, have a Windows system to test on.
+I suspect you'll want to use something along the lines of [Chocolatey](https://chocolatey.org/) or [Cygwin](https://www.cygwin.com/) to setup your compilation environment on Windows.

 On MacOs, I do this with [Homebrew](https://brew.sh/) as follows
 ```shell